top of page

 Reflections on this Awamori

-• A wonderfully rich Awamori with beautiful depth in flavor, that smells amazing and mellows nicely as the ice melts.
+• A wonderfully rich awamori with beautiful depth in flavor that smells amazing and mellows nicely as the ice melts.

 Bottle label and Information